 “It has staccato, it’s got Bella figura and it’s got a natural flow like no other language.
 It’s a like a sunbaked, elegantly worn down version of Latin with sprinkles on top.
 It’s got the warmth of Portuguese, the clarity of Spanish and the sophistication of French.
 If there is a heaven, they surely speak Italian over there.”— Unknown

-I totally love the Italian language.
+I genuinely love Italian.
 Learning a language you like is the best way to remain motivated.
 I’m planning to take some time to learn in the future.
 The poetic and harmonic sound of the language happens to be my reason.
-I think the majority of us choose to learn Italian because they are fascinated by the melodic, mellifluous, and musicality of the language.
+I think the majority of us choose to learn Italian because they are fascinated by the melodic, harmonious, and musicality of the language.

-This is probably what made you think Italian in the first place, right?
+It is what made you think Italian in the first place, right?

 But why take my word for it?
 Try to listen to some popular Italian songs.